In the past several decade, many new “designer dogs” have become quite popular.

 It’s important to always understand the medical conditions that your dog might be at risk for prior to adoption.

 Adopt, Don’t Shop!

-The real issue with designer breeds is that irresponsible “breeders” have started making these mixes to make money.
+The real issue with designer breeds is that irresponsible breeders have started making these mixes just to make money.

-These breeders will charge exorbitant amounts, often $1200 and $2000 per puppy for what is essentially a mutt.
-With the increase in popularity also came the increase in the number of designer breeds in shelters.
+These breeders will charge exorbitant amounts, often $1200 and $2000 per puppy… And with the increase in popularity also came the increase in the number of designer breeds in shelters.

-If you have a certain type of dog in mind, check your local rescues first!
-You might find your perfect companion waiting for you to come for a visit!
+If you have a certain type of dog in mind, why not check your local rescues first?